 Vegan breakfast cookies are a quick grab-and-go morning munchie.
-Made with oats, dried cranberries, and hemp hearts they’re packed with protein and nutrients.
+Made with instant oats, dried cranberries, and hemp hearts they’re packed with protein and nutrients.
 This easy breakfast recipe takes only 1 bowl, 8 ingredients and whips up in less than 15 minutes.

 Recently, my daughter has been making chocolate chip cookies as an evening snack, and every morning I find myself enjoying a few for breakfast.
 I know it’s not the healthiest morning food, but it's a quick and convenient bite-to-eat!

 To continue enjoying cookies for breakfast, I recalled the Cranberry-Oat Breakfast Cookies recipe in Melissa Copeland's cookbook 30-Minute Frugal Vegan Recipes.

 I instantly had to make a batch.

 The breakfast cookies came out soft, slightly chewy and not too sweet!

 My family and I devoured most of them that night.
 They were addicting!

 Needless to say, I had to make two more batches to last us the week.

 • • •

 Melissa Copeland, the creator of the blog The Stingy Vegan, recently released her new cookbook 30-minute Frugal Vegan Recipes.
 She was kind enough to let me share her Cranberry-oat breakfast cookies on the blog!